The Edie Hand Foundation

 The Edie Hand Foundation has been a supporter and active sponsor of St. Jude Children’s Research Hospital and that tradition continues today.
 Last year the Edie Hand Foundation released a documentary film called, ‘The Last Ride’ based on the Best Selling Novella “The Last Christmas Ride” by Edie Hand and Jeffery Addison.

 The song, “A Better Tomorrow” sung by recording artist, Victoria Renée was featured in the film.
-The song is being featured on iTunes in September and can be pre-ordered now.
+The song is available on iTunes, Amazon, Spotify, Apple Music, and Google.
+Just click below to buy or stream the song.
 A portion of the proceeds from sales of the song will benefit St. Jude Children’s Research Hospital.